-8.1 In January 2017, we received the results of the 2016/17 NFI data match, a bi-annual exercise undertaken by the Cabinet Office which matches a variety of data across public bodies for the purpose of identifying fraud and error.
-The Cabinet Office does not expect all of the matches to be checked and provide guidance on which they recommend to be investigated.
+- In January, we received the results of the 2018/19 NFI data match, a bi-annual exercise undertaken by the Cabinet Office which matches a variety of data across public bodies for the purpose of identifying fraud and error.
+Nearly 40,000 matches were returned.
+The Cabinet Office does not expect all of these to be checked and provide guidance on which they recommend to be investigated.
 Whilst the matches may be an indicator of fraud or error, in the vast majority of cases, the match can be attributed to outdated or incorrect data, but nevertheless still needs to be checked and if necessary, records put right.
-Due to resourcing, we have to pass the majority of these matches to the relevant service area for them to review, particularly those relating to Housing Benefit, Council Tax Single Person Discounts and Housing Tenancies.
-With the latter, the majority of matches relate to joint tenancies where one partner has left and not been removed from the tenancy, so technically they could come back and exercise their tenancy rights, such as Right to Buy.
-Housing have been asked to address this by arranging to get the non-resident tenant removed from the tenancy.
+Due to resourcing, we have to pass the majority of these matches to the relevant service area for them to review, particularly those relating to Housing Benefit, Residential Care Homes and Housing Tenancies. - In addition to the main NFI exercise, we participated in a pilot data match involving data provided by HM Revenues & Customs.
+This has proved useful in identifying employees with secondary employment who have failed to declare potential conflicts of interest, are working excessive hours, or have been off long term sick from their City Council job.
+The success of the pilot has led to the inclusion of this data in new match reports released as part of the main 2018/19 exercise. - 8.3 During the year we continued work on the 2016/17 NFI exercise and by the time it was closed, just over £750,000 of fraud and error had been identified. - 8.4 We have continued to have discussions with the Cabinet Office to seek ways of improving NFI, particularly as we have developed the capability to run our own matches on a more regular basis.